droxit/roxcomposer/doc/demo.md

 If you don't have installed roxcomposer so far please read the [installation](installation.md) manual.

-First of all we need to start up `impress` the api-server, to get the roxcomposer-CLI (Command Line Interface) going.
-So please navigate to `$ROXCOMPOSER_DEMO_HOME` and execute the start_server shell script:
+First of all we need to start up `roxconnector` the api-server, to get the roxcomposer-CLI (Command Line Interface) going.
+So please navigate to `$ROXCOMPOSER_DEMO_HOME` and execute the start\_server shell script:
 ```bash
 	./start_server.sh
 ```